Redd-Cornea-AI/KOH-Smear-DSMIL/README.md

 ![Figure 3](thumbnails/gr4_lrg.jpg)

 *Attention heatmap of a consensus case that the model correctly predicted to contain fungus.
 Heatmap overlay on the WSI, with the critical instances highlighted.
-The normalized attention scores visually demonstrate the model’s focus on relevant areas.
+The normalized attention scores visually demonstrate the model's focus on relevant areas.
 The critical instance, indicated by the highest attention score, aligns well with the region containing fungal elements.*

 ## Installation